cruip/open-react-template/README.md

 *The premium template is built on-the-top of [Tailwind CSS](https://tailwindcss.com/), and React components have been re-built from scratch.*

+## Design files

+If you need the design files, you can download them from Figma's Community 👉 https://bit.ly/3BjiEtQ

 ## Table of contents

 * [Usage](#usage)